stcarrez/ada-wiki/README.md

 You can play with the Wiki engine by using [Wi2wic](https://gitlab.com/stcarrez/wi2wic) on https://wi2wic.vacs.fr/wi2wic/index.html

+## Version 1.5.0   - Under development
+  - Fix #11: Newline in link titles should be ignored and replaced by space

 ## Version 1.4.3   - Nov 2024
   - Feature #7: Add a style on HTML table
   - Feature #8: Add support for strikeout in markdown

-## Version 1.4.2   - Aug 2024
-  - Cleanup build environment to drop configure

 [List all versions](https://gitlab.com/stcarrez/ada-wiki/blob/master/NEWS.md)